maesi321/dev_container_skeleton_react_fastapi/README.md

 # Dev container skeleton with React and FastAPI
-A skeleton project for developing React frontend and FastAPI backend with VS Code dev cointainer.
+A skeleton project for the development of React frontend and FastAPI backend with VS Code Dev Container.

 ## Motivation
-The motivation for this project was to learn about VS Code dev container and Docker.
+The motivation for this project was to learn about VS Code Dev Container and Docker.
 Maybe it will help someone as a stepping stone for their own project.

-This project is far from being ready for production.
-Things like .env files, authentication, security, etc. are missing.
-There is also a lot of room for improvement in terms of performance.
+This project is far from being production ready.
+It lacks things like .env files, authentication, security, etc. There is also a lot of room for improvement in terms of performance.

 ## Resources
 - [Dockerfile reference](https://docs.docker.com/reference/dockerfile/)